Gordon Falcon (Royal Navy officer): Early service

-Officers of Chesapeake offering their swords to officers of the Leopard, depicted c.
-1900.
+Chesapeakes officers offering their swords to Leopards officers.
 Falcon was one of the British officers that boarded.

 In 1806, Falcon joined and was still a member of the crew on 22 June 1807 when the Chesapeake–Leopard affair occurred.
 Having received intelligence that British deserters were aboard, Leopard had been sent from Halifax, Nova Scotia, with orders to stop and search the American frigate.
 While anchored off Cape Henry, Chesapeake was spotted putting to sea.
 Using the ruse of having dispatches, an officer from Leopard boarded the Chesapeake.
 When the true purpose of the visit was revealed, the American captain pretended not to know of any such men and refused to allow a search of his ship.
 The British officer returned to his ship, which then opened fire.
 When Chesapeake surrendered, Falcon, with two other lieutenants and a party of men boarded her and removed four of her crew.